Spaces that inspire and create community

-Our food garden is also used as an integrated learning space for children across our learning programmes, the Agroecology Academy learners, and Stellenbosch University students who start each day of lectures with an hour of community work, often in the gardens.
+Our food garden is also used as an integrated learning space for children across our learning programmes, as well as adults that attend short courses, workshops or the students from Stellenbosch University and other tertiary institutions.
 This is part of our broader approach to learning where we try to create a mix of experiences across a diversity of social worlds that are rarely connected together in a single space.

 Lynedoch is pioneering approaches to creating socially diverse ecological communities.
 The Eco-Village is an ecologically designed, socially mixed community built around a learning precinct.
 It is a mixed community of 30 families from diverse racial and social economic groups built around a child-centred learning precinct, that is a financially and economically viable community requiring no external funding to sustain itself.
 It is also a working example of a livable ecologically designed urban system that challenges the notion that sustainable development and ecological building is too expensive.
 Various ecological design approaches have been integrated into the building of the Eco-Village. https://lynedochecovillage.wordpress.com/